robbennbn/vip_plugin/README.md

 1.0.2 - Added VIP Config file

-1.0.3 - Added VIP Remove after X days (ex: if you want to give vip for 1 day or 1 month you can and the vip will be automatically removed after the date)
+1.0.3 - Added VIP Remove after X days (ex: if you want to give vip for 1 day or 1 month you can and the vip will automatically remove it after the date)

 # Contact